Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6870 should perform a lot faster than the GeForce GTX 650 Ti in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 6870 should be a lot faster than the GeForce GTX 650 Ti in general. (explain)

-Texel RateThe GeForce GTX 650 Ti is a bit (more or less 18%) more effective at AF than the Radeon HD 6870. (explain)
+Texel RateThe GeForce GTX 650 Ti will be a bit (more or less 18%) more effective at texture filtering than the Radeon HD 6870. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison